+Course fee (per credit hour) Reaistration fee

+STUDENT HOUSING FEE

+Security deposit (refundable with conditions) \$100

+West Area

-East Area One-bedroom apartment for two students
+One-bedroom apartment for two students

+Two-bedroom apartment for four students

+One-bedroom apartment for married couple \$1,130/qtr.

+East Area

+Apartment for two students

-One-bedroom apartment for married couple
+One-bedroom apartment for married couple \$1,510/qtr.

-\$1,100/qtr.

-\$725/qtr./person

-\$1,450/qtr

 OTHER FEES

-Clearing for graduation fee \$48 A student who is a candidate for a degree in a quarter in which no credit work is taken is required to register in such quarter as a prerequisite to graduation.
-Graduation fee is to be paid in addition to this charge Graduation fee \$35 Payable at the time of application for graduation.
+Clearing for graduation fee \$51

+A student who is a candidate for a degree in a quarter in

+which no credit work is taken is required to register in such

+quarter as a prerequisite to graduation.
+Graduation

+fee is to be paid in addition to this charge.

+Graduation fee \$35

 Transferred to any subsequent quarter or refundable if student fails to qualify.

+.
+3

+Late registration fee (nonrefundable)

+Late payment fee (per billing cycle) (nonrefundable) \$1 - \$25

-Nonrefundable service and penalty charges for late \$30 registration or payment Audit fee (per course) \$48 Any student who pays less than full fees must pay this fee for auditing a course.
-Schedule adjustment fee \$20 Charge is made in all cases where the student is not required by the University to change, but has the dean's approval to do so after classes begin \$3 Transcript fee
+Audit fee (per course) \$52

+Any student who pays less than full fees must pay this fee for

+auditing a course.
+Registration fee is also assessed.

+Schedule adjustment fee \$20

+Charge is made in all cases where the student is not required

+by the University to change, but has the department head 's

+approval to do so after classes begin.

+Transcript fee \$3